AyalaHakarmi/hadassim5-task/README.md

 - Both tables (`people`, `family_relations`) are stored in the database file `people.db`.
 - The user can choose to create a new table or use an existing one.
 - An option is provided to display the content of each table in a clean format.

+## ✅ Part C:
+- Answers to the  questions from Part C are provided in the file part_C/answers.md.